H3AR7B3A7/ProfilePage/README.md

 - 👯 I’m looking to collaborate with other developers
 - 🥅 2020 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to draw ✏️, make delicious food 🍴 and be around water ( swimming 🏊 / sailing ⛵ / ... )
+- ⚡ Fun fact: I love to draw ✏️, make delicious food 🍴, read 📕 and be around water ( swimming 🏊 / sailing ⛵ / ... )

 ### Connect with me: